My First (Self-Published) Project is Now Available!

 The world needs us beautiful black women; not to twerk or exploit our breathtaking features, but to assert and embrace the beauty of our humanity in a world that is littered by greed and selfish people who intentionally bring harm to the Earth and all its inhabitants.

 In professional circles, the ontology of blackness has historically been whitened or lightened “up” in order to be deemed beautiful or “appropriate” by the public.
-In social and professional circles this is also apparent.
+In social and professional circles, this is also apparent.
 Even when I am hanging out in the city I can see that many black women and men aspire to present themselves as culturally white and whitened; this is most articulated in day to day choices of apparel, and especially when it comes to the grooming of our hair.
 Likewise, we see the personal embrace of whiteness demonstrated in the choices that many black male professional sports players make off the field.

 Historically, no one has wanted this dilution or accommodation of blackness more than those who are not black.
 I suppose this functions to make them feel better, more superior, about who they are.
 However, clearly this trend is changing in spite of the passage of more than a few “Crown Acts.”
 For example, today a black woman is often considered most beautiful if she has the bone straight, yet flowing hair of an alleged mermaid.